Todd Rundgren

 Todd Rundgren: Man, Myth Or Rabbit?

-Interview by Max Bell, NME, July 1975
+Interview by Max Bell, New Musical Express, 19 July 1975

 THE BOY FROM Upper Darby is pressed into the corner of a Blake's Hotel settee.
 He looks so much like a very glum rabbit that ...

-Todd Rundgren: The Man Born To Synthesize
+Todd Rundgren: The Man Born To Synthesize, or was that a Wizard? a True Star?

-Interview by Andy Childs, ZigZag, December 1975
+Interview by Andy Childs, ZigZag, August 1975

-A ZigZag interview with Todd Rundgren could get well out of hand if we weren't too careful.
+A ZIGZAG interview with Todd Rundgren could get well out of hand if we weren't too careful.
 Not only has he been around long enough ...

-Review by Max Bell, NME, January 1976
+Review by Max Bell, New Musical Express, 10 January 1976

 POOR OLD TODD'S taken a lot of stick of late, not least in this paper, for adhering to his mystical mind games in the face ...